noir-lang/noir/docs/CONTRIBUTING.md

 When in doubt, check existing sections of the code to see if there are relevant references.

+## Structuring the docs

+Aztec's docs are structured in accordance to a few smart people's philosophies about documentation.
+You can read the guidelines into how we write docs [here](./HOW_WE_WRITE_DOCS.md).

 ### Citations

 The following documents were referenced in the creation of this doc.